 It’s important to always wear sandals when walking around swimming pools or locker rooms because they’re a breeding ground for fungi.
-If you walk around barefoot or have a sweaty and humid environment inside your shoes, you could develop athlete’s foot, a skin disease caused by fungus growing in-between your toes.
-The expert team of foot and ankle doctors at Kalmar Family Podiatry in Huntington, New York, have extensive experience treating athlete’s foot before it spreads to other areas of your foot.
+If you walk around barefoot or have a sweaty and humid environment inside your shoes, you could develop athlete’s foot; a skin disease caused by fungus growing in-between your toes.
+The expert team of foot and ankle doctors at Kalmar Family Podiatry in Huntington, New York, have extensive experience treating athlete’s foot before it spreads.
 Call the office today or schedule your appointment online.

 Athlete’s foot, also known as tinea pedis, is a common fungal infection that thrives in warm, moist, and humid environments.
 Despite its name, anyone with sweaty feet can develop athlete’s foot.
-The fungus typically appears between your toes and feeds off the keratin in your skin, nails, and hair.
+The fungus typically appears between your toes or on the side of the feet. and feeds off the keratin in your skin, nails, and hair.

+Athlete’s foot or foot fungus can easily spread, as it is contagious and therefore should be treated quickly and effectively.
 It’s important to understand if you have athlete’s foot because it’s highly contagious and spreads easily.
-For example, it spreads through direct contact with the infection so when you shower and dry yourself with a towel, some of your skin particles could be left on the towel and reinfect you.
+For example, it spreads through direct contact with the infection so when you shower and dry yourself with a towel, some of your skin particles could be left on the towel and cause reinfection.

 It’s important to visit the wonderful podiatry team at Kalmar Family Podiatry so they can help control your athlete’s foot and prevent it from spreading to the soles of your feet, toenails, and other parts of your body.